Night curfew imposed in Assam's Cachar district along Indo-Bangladesh border

 Yadav invoked the administration’s authority under Section 163 of the Bharatiya Nagarik Suraksha Sanhita (BNSS), which grants a magistrate the power to implement preventive actions.

-Stressing the “urgent need” for precautionary steps to address potential threats, Yadav stated, “Prompt intervention is vital to prevent unlawful activities that could disturb peace and security in the region.”
+Highlighting the “urgent need” for precautionary steps to address potential threats, Yadav emphasized, “Prompt intervention is vital to prevent unlawful activities that could disturb peace and security in the region.”

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!